 Weld Line Cleaning

-Above all, By successfully eliminating weld slag, spatter, resin, smoke, oil, and damping adhesive buildup from robots, manufacturing equipment, and auxiliary equipment, dry ice cleaning minimizes misalignment, failures, and scrap.
+Dry ice cleaning removes weld slag, spatter, resin, smoke, oil, and adhesive buildup from robots and manufacturing equipment.
+This helps to reduce misalignment, failures, and scrap.